Dec 26, 2025 Leave a message

 C28000 H62 Brass Material PDF

-Naming Conventions: In the designation of H62 brass strip, "H" represents the first letter of the Chinese pinyin for "yellow," and the number 62 represents the average copper content in the alloy.
-Specifically, the copper content of H62 brass ranges from 60.5% to 63.5%, with the remainder being zinc.
+In the Chinese designation H62 brass, "H" is the first letter of the Chinese pinyin for "yellow" (brass) and "62" represents the average copper content: the copper content of H62 brass ranges from 60.5% to 63.5%, with the remainder being zinc.
+This composition gives H62 brass strip excellent corrosion resistance, strength, electrical conductivity and machinability, making it widely used in parts, decorative items and electrical connectors.

 H62 brass